Divide and Conquer: 3D Point Cloud Instance Segmentation With Point-Wise Binarization: Our Method

 \subsubsection{Point-wise Binarization}

-We deploy the point-wise density to conduct binarization.
+We deploy point-wise density to conduct binarization.
 Its calculation process is shown in Fig.~\ref{fig:a}.
 For each point, we draw a sphere of radius $r_d$.
 The number of points in the ball is used to reflect the density.
+Exactly, the density of the point $p_i$ can be defined as the quantity of points within a sphere centred on the point $p_i$ with radius $r_d$.
 For example, in Fig.~\ref{fig:a}, the value reflecting the density of the red points is given as $7$.
 According to this method, we calculate the density value of every instance point on the offset branch.
 With the density of points, these points can be divided into two categories: HPs and LPs.
 If the densities of points are greater than the threshold $\theta_d$, these points are classified as HPs, while the remaining points will be classified as LPs.